mfxox/VAN-ICP/README.md

 ## Voxel Dilation

 Voxel maps with different dilation layers (0-10) at the voxel resolution of 4.
+Colors indicate indexes of root voxels, namely voxels with the same color are dilated from the same root voxel.
+As the number of dilation layers increases, overlap areas expand.
 As the number of dilation layers increases, overlap areas increase.

 <p align="middle">
   <img src="img/dilation.gif" width="400" />